Price

 • Sunglasses

-• First-aid kit, including: lip salve, aspirin, bandaids, anti-histamine, Dramamine, Imodium or similar tablets for mild cases of diarrhea, electrolyte powder, insect repellent, extra prescription drugs you may be taking
+• First-aid kit, including: lip balm, aspirin, bandaids, anti-histamine, Dramamine, Imodium or similar tablets for mild cases of diarrhea, insect repellent, extra prescription drugs you may be taking

 • Lightweight silk sleep sheet